 A fiduciary uses Form 141-AZ, Schedule K-1 to report to you, your share of the fiduciary adjustment from the trust or estate.
 Line 3 of Form 141-AZ, Schedule K-1 shows your share of the fiduciary adjustment from the estate or trust.
 If the amount reported on line 3 of your Arizona Form 141-AZ, Schedule K-1, is a negative number, enter that amount as a subtraction.
 Note: If the amount reported on line 3 of your Arizona Form 141-AZ, Schedule K-1, is a positive number, enter that amount as an addition in "Other Additions to Income" within your Arizona state return.

-Enter the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, that is included in your Arizona gross income.
+Enter the amount of any interest income received on obligations of the State of Arizona, or any political subdivisions of Arizona, as evidenced by bonds that is included in your Arizona gross income.
 Do not enter any Arizona municipal interest that is exempt from federal taxation and not included in your federal adjusted gross income.